Volunteer Church Committees

 Youth Religious Education Committee: This committee is charged with developing and supporting programming for children and youth.

-Social Justice Tables: Sunday Morning Volunteers greet church members and visitors who are interested in discovering more about our Social Justice programs and events.
-Only a once a month commitment and a great way to meet others.
-Easy informational training provided.
-Contact: Beth Colcord
+Social Justice Patio Table: Sunday morning volunteers greet church members and visitors interested in learning about our Social Justice projects and events.
+Only once-a-month commitment and a great way to meet like-minded people.
+No experience necessary and training provided.
+Contact: Stephanie Ballard

 Winter and Summer Camp Committees: Plan and coordinate our winter and summer camp weekends at de Benneville Pines Camp in the San Bernardino Mountains.
 Note: These are two separate committees.
 Sign up for one or the other . . . or both!